somaholiday/BarLights/README.md

 - `npm install`
 - `npm start`

-To run locally for development:
+To run locally for development (uses a simulator to render LEDs):

 - `npm install`
-- `npm run non-pi`
+- `npm run dev`